flowtsohg/mdx-m3-viewer/README.md

 let viewer = new ModelViewer(canvas)
 ```

-If the client doesn't have the requierments to run the viewer, an exception will be thrown, describing the error.
+If the client doesn't have the requierments to run the viewer, an exception will be thrown.

 ------------------------

-Resources can send events in their life span, very similar to those of native JavaScript objects.
+Resources (including the viewer) can send events in their life span, very similar to those of native JavaScript objects.
-Use the EventTarget API to register events:
+Use the EventTarget API:

 ```
-viewer.addEventListener(type, listener)
+resource.addEventListener(type, listener)
-viewer.removeEventListener(type, listener)
+resource.removeEventListener(type, listener)
+resource.dispatchEvent(event)
 ```

-Note that you can also attach listeners directly to resources returned by ModelViewer.load, although this will always miss the loadstart event, since the listener is registered after the resource started loading.
+Note that attaching a "loadstart" listener to a resource that is not the viewer is pointless, since the listener is registered after the resource started loading.
+To properly catch loadstart events, attach a listener to the viewer.

 The type can be one of:
 * `render` - called every frame after rendering is done.